Please Write a Review if you feel this page has been of assistance.

 This document attempts to cover MOST subdivision eventualities.
 The process therefore appears onerous.
 It does not necessarily follow the complete path setout below.
 You have the choice of dealing with certain matters yourself with or without our guidance, or if you so desire, we can handle the whole matter on your behalf.

 Firstly, have a look at these links relating to Survey Fees, Terms of Contract and Survey Methology.
-When you make your first contact, we will give general advice without making any enquires unless simple and undertake what searches we can over the net without cost and give general advice, free of charge.
-If you require zoning advice and discussions with Councils etc to take place then after you have requested us to proceed we then seek to recover our time and costs.
+When you make your first contact, we will give general advice without making any enquires unless simple.
+We will be keen to undertake what searches we can over the net with cost and give general advice with the assistance of this search.
+If you require zoning advice and discussions with Councils we then seek to recover our time and costs from here on in, including the Search cost.
 Consultants fees are applicable.

 We will look at the subdivision process in general and zero in on various aspects for further clarification.
 Note that simple single lot subdivisions may not generate some or all of the issues raised below; however some will!
 What follows therefore is general in nature; in some cases an issue arises that needs special attention and clarification.
 The text in “quotation” marks & italics is taken from our standard documents forwarded to clients at the time of lodging an application with Council & to solicitors requesting the Schedule of Easements.
 It is inserted to highlight various aspects of the process.
 Those subdivisions not requiring Council Approval (a Council permit) will be dealt with later in this brief.